 Time available Focus of activities in the design process Phases design cycle 1⁄2 an hour to 2 hours Option 1 - Focus on 'Exploring the problem' Choose tools from the two green design steps exploring the problem and finish with conclusions about the target group's problem.
-Constant of the second of the Option 2 - Focus on 'Generating ideas' Introduce a problem that pupils recognise straight away and give them the design question.
+True or other Option 2 - Focus on 'Cenerating ideas' Introduce a problem that pupils recognise straight away and give them the design question.
 Choose a tool from the blue area come up with ideas and practise with it.
 Evaluate halfway through how they are doing with generating ideas and then have them generate ideas again.
 You might want to finish by having them pitch surprising ideas using tools from the yellow area "presenting".
-The second secon 2 to 6 hours Option 3 - Focus on 'Exploring the problem' and 'Generating and selecting ideas' The pupils explore the problem and generate ideas on the basis of a design question.
+Provide a constrained of the second of the s 2 to 6 hours Option 3 - Focus on 'Exploring the problem' and 'Generating and selecting ideas' The pupils explore the problem and generate ideas on the basis of a design question.
 Tools from the green and blue areas are used.
-Participant and the second and the s Option 4 - Focus on creating, making and testing Focus on generating ideas (blue area) and move quickly to working and testing materials (red and orange areas).
+Remark to the second se Option 4 - Focus on creating, making and testing Focus on generating ideas (blue area) and move quickly to working and testing materials (red and orange areas).
 If you have more time, you can also spend more time on selecting a creative idea (blue area 2b) or on further developing the concept (purple area).
-Connector a similar de la connector de la conn 8 to 10 hours Option 5 - Entire design process You can go through the entire design process, from exploring the problem to presenting the design.
+Provide a finite de la constance de la constan 8 to 10 hours Option 5 - Entire design process You can go through the entire design process, from exploring the problem to presenting the design.
 Often iterations are needed in such a process.
 Besides testing (orange), feedback from peers and/or the client (purple area) help with identifying elements in the designed product that need improvement.
 Present intermediate and final ideas to the client.
-Territoria de la construcción de la constru
+The second